evamh/Card-Match-Game/README.md

 I recreated this game using openFrameworks and gave it a fruit theme.
 The aim of the game is to match all the fruits together!

+*Note*: in the directory *cardMatchGame/bin*, the application file "cardMatchGameDebug" was removed as it was too large to upload to Git.

 ## Code

 This game is built in openFrameworks and uses the ofApp() class and a newly built Card class to run the main logic of the game.